Alternate Location Alert

 Questions or comments may be directed to Board@westernwakefarmersmarket.org.

-Daily operations and communications, including our weekly newsletter, are overseen by our Market Manager Intern, Sophia Norris.
+Daily operations and communications, including our weekly newsletter, are overseen by our Market Manager, Merlin Want.

-Please feel free to reach out to Sophia at intern@westernwakefarmersmarket.org if you have any questions or ideas about WWFM.
+Please feel free to reach out to Merlin at manager@westernwakefarmersmarket.org if you have any questions or ideas about WWFM.

 Western Wake Farmers Market